aimeos/aimeos-docs/src/config/admin-jqadm/locale.md

 ## name

-Class name of the used account favorite client implementation
+Class name of the used locale site panel implementation

 ```
 admin/jqadm/locale/site/name =